rustgd/cgmath/README.md

 omissions please let me know by posting an issue, or even better: send me a pull request with a fix.

+## Conventions

+cgmath interprets its vectors as column matrices (also known as "column vectors"), meaning when transforming a vector with a matrix, the matrix goes on the left.
+This is reflected in the fact that cgmath implements the multiplication operator for Matrix * Vector, but not Vector * Matrix.

 ## Limitations

 cgmath is _not_ an n-dimensional library and is aimed at computer graphics